tempeparsons/cIMMS/Results_draft_1.md

 The principal of 2D Gaussian fitting is similar to 1D fitting, except that covariance i.e. how much a change along one axis affects changes along the other axis, must be carefully considered.
 The longer a protein is subject to a voltage the more it will unfold.
 However, for any one data point, and therefore any one Gaussian peak, the variation in voltage is not affected by the variation in arrival time.

 Before applying 2D Gaussian fitting, the overall shape of all test datasets was compared to check the likelihood that the same fitting technique would work reasonably well for all datasets.
-Rather than using datapoints with high transparacies as before, intensity was better visualised using a 2D histogram (Fig. 3A, B, D, E) and a contour plot (Fig. 3F, G, H, I).
+Rather than using datapoints with high transparacies as before, intensity was better visualised using a 2D histogram (Fig. 3A, B, D, E) and a contour plot (Fig. 3F, G, H, I), with intensities represented by colour.
 Overall, there did not seem to be any differences in dataset shape so large as to consider using different fitting methods, although rat data (Fig. 3D, E) looked slightly less gaussian than human data (Fig.3A, B).
 It was noteworthy that x and y were not the same length in all datasets.
 Consequently, the modelling code was tested on the same lengthed datasets (hIAPP_A and _B) before the final method written into functions which could account for such variation.
 <br>

 ![](./images/Fig3AtoD.png)